necromancer/necromancer/README.md

 Releases
 ----
 First Alpha release 0.1.0 is expected at the end of May 2017.
 It can be flexible and for sure it will release when "To do" list had been achieved.
-You can follow the progress below. **Alpha** releases are expected until the end of the year.
+You can follow the progress below in the roadmap section. **Alpha** releases are expected until the end of the year.

+**Roadmap**

-**To do List** - Alpha 0.1.0 end of May 2017
+Alpha 0.1.0 end of May 2017
 - [x] Battle System
 - [x] Simple deck for testing
 - [x] Basic AI for testing duels